Petrol, Diesel Prices: Fuel Prices Remain Unchanged Across Metros Today

-Petrol, Diesel Prices Today: Fuel prices remained unchanged today on June 7, 2022 for the 17th day across the four metros.
+Petrol, Diesel Prices Today: Fuel prices remained unchanged today on June 9, 2022 for the 18th consecutive day across four metros.

 Petrol price in Delhi is Rs 96.72 a litre while diesel in the national capital costs Rs 89.62 a litre.